31337root/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 # 19-copy_list.py - Function def copy_list(l): that returns a copy of a list.
 # 20-answer.txt - Is a a tuple?
 Answer with Yes or No.
 # 21-answer.txt - Is a a tuple?
 Answer with Yes or No.
+# 22-answer.txt - Is a a tuple?
+Answer with Yes or No.